Weyerhaeuser Company research snapshot

 WY AI Trading Strategy Framework

 The WY AI trading strategy below is a rules-based research framework, not personalized advice.
-It connects price action with housing starts, mortgage rates, lumber and OSB pricing, timber demand, net debt, free cash flow, and REIT distribution safety.
+It connects price action with lumber and OSB pricing, housing starts, mortgage rates, land-solutions transactions, net debt, free cash flow, and REIT distribution safety.

 Trend-following setup

-A failed reclaim of the mid-$23 area or a close below $21.16 should reduce trend-following confidence, especially if management signals weaker wood products pricing or higher leverage pressure.
+A close below $23.50 or a failed move through $26 should reduce trend-following confidence, especially if management signals weaker wood products pricing or renewed leverage pressure.

 Mean-reversion setup

-If WY trades near $21 to $22 while timberland value, dividend coverage, and liquidity remain intact, compare the entry price with updated EPS, adjusted EBITDA, net debt, and housing-cycle assumptions rather than using land scarcity alone.
+If WY pulls back toward $23.50 to $24.20 while timberland value, dividend coverage, and liquidity remain intact, compare the entry price with updated adjusted EPS, adjusted EBITDA, net debt, and housing-cycle assumptions rather than using land scarcity alone.

-Do not treat a low price as automatically cheap if free cash flow stays weak, mortgage rates keep housing affordability tight, or debt and required distributions limit flexibility.
+Do not treat a pullback as automatically cheap if free cash flow stays thin, mortgage rates keep housing affordability tight, or required distributions limit balance-sheet flexibility.

 Fundamental monitor

-Track U.S. housing starts, mortgage rates, lumber and OSB benchmarks, sawlog demand, export log demand, adjusted EBITDA by segment, cash, total debt, net debt to adjusted EBITDA, capex, dividend coverage, buybacks, and conservation or carbon transactions.
+Track U.S. housing starts, mortgage rates, lumber and OSB benchmarks, sawlog demand, segment adjusted EBITDA, cash, total debt, net debt, capex, dividend coverage, buybacks, solar and biocarbon milestones, and conservation or land transactions.

 Position sizing should reflect that WY can look statistically cheap on land value while earnings and cash flow remain under pressure for multiple quarters.